hwayne/learntla-v2/docs/beginner/action-properties.rst

 Wait, *what*?

-Don't worry, we'll be going into *painful* detail in `the next section <action_prop_syntax>`.
+Don't worry, I'll explain this syntax in `the next section <action_prop_syntax>`.
 For now, let's confirm that this actually breaks.
 First make a change where counter decreases:

 .. spec:: action_props/threads_3/threads.tla
   :diff: action_props/threads_2/threads.tla